 B) In the decentralized Daisy-chain shown in figure 3.3 a scheduling should be done.
 The different nodes will set a request at the times given in table 3.1.
 Only after successful transmission the nodes will remove their request.
+A node cannot send data consecutively.
 The sending of the data always needs exactly one time step.
 This includes token passing and the time needed for the arbitration.
 Complete Table 3.2 according to the specified arbitration scheme.